joaohenggeler/eternal-wanderer/Source/README.md

 * [Mastodon.py](https://github.com/halcy/Mastodon.py): to upload the recorded videos to Mastodon and publish toots.

-* [APScheduler](https://github.com/agronholm/apscheduler): to schedule both the video recordings and uploads.
+* [APScheduler](https://github.com/agronholm/apscheduler): to schedule the scouting, recording, and publishing scripts.

 * [fastText](https://github.com/facebookresearch/fastText): to detect a page's language from its text.
 Only used if the `detect_page_language` option is true.